Skip to content

 4.

-We promote investments in certain sectors by sharing publications and vision documents.
-Together with Wageningen University & Research, for example, we developed a framework on fermentation technology that allows investors to make better decisions.
+We encourage investments in specific sectors by sharing publications and vision documents.
+Together with Wageningen University & Research, we have developed a framework on fermentation technology that enables investors to make better decisions.

 Read more here